 Using local knowledge, estimate the value of the property

 Don’t be tempted to rely on the mortgage lender’s survey, as they only carry out a valuation to ensure they can recoup their losses, at auction, if you were to default on your repayments.
+It is important that you get an independent survey on the property for a comprehensive assessment of its condition.

 Arranging a survey?
 Have a look at our handy guide.